HMCS Cape Scott: Royal Navy and Royal Netherlands Navy

 The ship was ordered by the Royal Navy during the Second World War as a modified Fort ship design and was laid down on 8 June 1944 by Burrard Dry Dock at their Vancouver shipyard.
 Beachy Head was launched on 27 September 1944 and was commissioned into the Royal Navy on 20 March 1945.
 After short service with the Royal Navy, the vessel was loaned to the Royal Netherlands Navy in 1947 for use as a repair ship and renamed Vulkaan.
 Netherlands returned the ship to the Royal Navy in 1950, where she returned to her old name Beachy Head.

 Royal Canadian Navy

 Beachy Head was acquired by the Royal Canadian Navy in 1952 and renamed Cape Scott in 1953.
 The ship lay alongside in Halifax, Nova Scotia used as classroom ship and providing auxiliary services in the harbour.
 The ship was sent for a refit at Saint John, New Brunswick and commissioned on 28 January 1959.
 In January 1960, the ship deployed to Bermuda as headquarters ship for the Canadian warships from Atlantic Command performing naval exercises in the Caribbean Sea during the winter months.
 During the deployment, Cape Scott transported six Sikorsky H04S and one Bell helicopters to Bermuda.
 She returned to Halifax in March.
-In October 1960, Cape Scott took part in the NATO naval exercise Sweep Clear V off Shelburne, Nova Scotia.
+In October 1960, Cape Scott took part in the NATO naval exercise Operation Sweep Clear V off Shelburne, Nova Scotia.